Teaching Program Alternative Permit

 - Have earned and been awarded a baccalaureate degree, graduate degree, or professional degree from a college or university accredited by an accrediting organization recognized by the United States Department of Education.

-- Have satisfactorily demonstrated basic skills competency and passed any appropriate subject area examination as designated by the Board.
+- Pass any appropriate subject area examination as designated by the Board.

 - Have completed a teacher education program at a standard institution of higher education.